Theseus Ring

 The Theseus Ring is a gold signet ring that dates back to the 15th-century BC, in the Mycenaean period, though the subject is typical of Minoan art.
 The ring is gold and measures 2.7 x 1.8 cm.
 On the ring is a depiction of a bull-leaping scene, which includes a lion to the left and what may be a tree on the right.
 It comes from the area of Anafiotika in the Plaka, the ancient city center of Athens, where it was found in a pile of earth during building operations.
 It now belongs to the National Archaeological Museum of Athens.
 There is no assertion that the ring actually belonged to Theseus, whose myth includes a gold ring.

-The antiquity of the Theseus Ring was debated after its discovery in the Plaka district of Athens in the 1950s.
+The authenticity of the Theseus Ring was debated after its discovery in the Plaka district of Athens in the 1950s.
 For a while it was dismissed as a fake, but as of 2006, the ring has been identified as an authentic 15th century BC artifact.
 The Greek press had reported the discovery of a gold signet ring, and the National Archaeological Museum of Athens wanted to purchase it for 75,000 euros from the woman who owned it.
 After an examination by a panel of experts at the Cultural Ministry, the piece was declared to be genuine.